salmanali96/salmanali96.github.io/_news/new_18.md

 ---
 layout: post
-title:
+title: surveypaper
-date: 2023-09-29 16:11:00-0400
+date: 2025-02-28 16:11:00-0400
 inline: true
 selected: true
 ---

-Successfully defended my Ph.D. thesis with Outstanding Achievement Award and 2.5M KRW.
+Our survey paper Compression in 3DGS: A Survey of Methods, Trends, and Future Directions is now available on [arxiv](https://arxiv.org/abs/2502.19457).